The shift to mutationism is documented in our language

 “If correct, Behe’s calculations would at a stroke confound generations of mathematical geneticists, who have repeatedly shown that evolutionary rates are not limited by mutation.
 Single-handedly, Behe is taking on Ronald Fisher, Sewall Wright, J.B.S.
 Haldane, Theodosius Dobzhansky, Richard Lewontin, John Maynard Smith and hundreds of their talented co-workers and intellectual descendants.
 Notwithstanding the inconvenient existence of dogs, cabbages and pouter pigeons, the entire corpus of mathematical genetics, from 1930 to today, is flat wrong.
 Michael Behe, the disowned biochemist of Lehigh University, is the only one who has done his sums right.
 You think?
 The best way to find out is for Behe to submit a mathematical paper to The Journal of Theoretical Biology, say, or The American Naturalist, whose editors would send it to qualified referees.”

-Actually, population-genetics theory did not prove any such thing.
+Actually, population-genetics theory did not prove any such thing (see Maynard Smith, 1976 for an inconclusive treatment of this issue from long after the OMS was proposed).
 The arguments for the “gene pool” view were mainly hand-waving arguments.
 Fisher, Haldane and Wright did not even develop a coherent theory for a mutation-driven view, much less reject it.
 Today the most familiar theoretical version of mutation-limited dynamics is the origin-fixation formalism (referenced in some of the quotations above), as in the familiar equation K = 4Nus.
 This posits a direct relation between the rate of evolution and the rate of mutation.
 However, such models originated only in 1969 (McCandlish & Stoltzfus, 2014).
 They were not part of the foundational work by Fisher, Haldane and Wright.
-They literally were not part of the Modern Synthesis, because they were not consistent with the views of the architects of the Modern Synthesis, who embraced Darwinism and shunned mutationism.
+They literally were not part of the OMS, because the OMS defines evolution as shifting the frequencies of pre-existing alleles in an abundant gene pool, not as a process directly dependent on new mutations.

 In brief, it goes like this.
 Early in the 20th century, Darwin’s followers fought against any important role for mutations and Mendelian inheritance in evolution, holding on to Darwin’s view of smooth shifts via the bulk selection and blending inheritance of subtle environmental fluctuations, which Darwin mistakenly believed to be heritable.
 Johannsen’s “pure line” selection experiments killed this theory.
 The conceptual foundations of a Mendelian evolutionary view were laid, not by Darwinians, but by early geneticists such as Bateson, Johannsen, Punnett, Locke, and others (see my blog about The Forgotten Synthesis).
 These pioneers considered the possibility of evolution by rare mutations, and also of evolution based on pre-existing variation; they considered beneficial changes as well as neutral ones; they allowed large changes and small ones; they imagined that non-uniformities in mutation might lead to trends or parallelisms.
 Their view was eclectic and excluded only teleology and Lamarckism.

-The champions of this view are the architects of the Modern Synthesis.
+The champions of this view are the same people that everyone knows as the architects of the Modern Synthesis.
 They are praised as the founders of modern evolutionary thinking because they convinced the English-speaking world that the above view had restored Darwinism and triumphed over all rivals.

 What we think now